The 6 Best Slam Balls Reviewed -

 The 10lb to 30lb balls are 9 inches in diameter and the 35lb to 50lb balls are 10 inches in diameter meaning you might have to adjust to the size a little when moving up in weight, but there isn’t much of a difference between them.

-Finally, Rogue are so confident in the durability of their slam ball that they offer 2-year warranty.
+Finally, Rogue is so confident in the durability of their slam ball that they offer 2-year warranty.

 Use it on any surface to really test out the durability but remember that a softer surface is always going to be safer.
 All the weights come in a flashy red colour, which is attractive and stylish for both the home and gym.